sam-garg/NeoDrive/README.md

 # NeoDrive 🚗💨

-**neoDrive** is an innovative, AI-powered gesture control system designed to revolutionize the way we interact with driving simulations.
+**NeoDrive** is an innovative, AI-powered gesture control system designed to revolutionize the way we interact with driving simulations.
 By leveraging advanced computer vision techniques, it allows users to drive a virtual car using natural hand and foot movements, eliminating the need for physical hardware like steering wheels or pedals.

 🏆 **1st Place Winner** at the Hackathon organized by **VIPS College**.